Torniojaws/vortech-front-v2-vue/README.md

 ## Docker

-The project also includes Docker implementations, which you can use through `make` as follows:
+The project also includes a Docker implementation, which you can use through `make` as follows.
+Note that you must have `docker` and `docker-compose` installed first.

 ### Build